Genplat/gpt-root/readme-en.md

 </details>
 <details>
 <summary><h4>Use</h4></summary>
 <p>In the main menu, send as a message the number of the option you want.
-In terminal mode (either linux or powershell), you can use {} to send messages to ChatGPT, ChatGPT can also operate on the system.</p>
+In terminal mode (either linux or powershell), you can use {} to send messages to ChatGPT, ChatGPT can also operate on the system.
+Recuerda que para volver al menú principal tan solo tienes que enviar `gptmainmenu`.</p>
 </details>
 <br>
 <br>